rajeshwari269/ment-hub/CODE_OF_CONDUCT.md

 **📄 License & Attribution**

-This Code of Conduct is adapted from the [Contributor Covenant (v3.0)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/) and modified for **Menthub under GirlScript Summer of Code 2025 guidelines**.
+This Code of Conduct is adapted from the [Contributor Covenant (v3.0)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/) and modified  Menthub

 📌 Original work License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-✏️ Modifications:
-- Added mentorship-specific guidelines
-- Integrated GSSOC'25 participation policies
-- Customized enforcement procedures